jbesomi/texthero/website/docs/getting-started.md

 ### Visualization

-`texthero.visualization` provide some helpers functions to visualize the tarnsformed Dataframe.
+`texthero.visualization` provide some helpers functions to visualize the transformed Dataframe.
 All visualization utilize under the hoods the [Plotly Python Open Source Graphing Library](https://plotly.com/python/).

 ```python